 Using the 'Fika' concept, our podcast series seeks to engage with people carrying out interesting and innovative work within the health and care ecosystem, through a relaxed informal chat.
-This week John is joined by Ram Rajaraman, founder and CEO of Chai Analytics.
+This week John O'Connell is joined by George Batchelor, co-founder and director of Edge Health.

 'Fika' is a Swedish social phenomenon that promotes interaction.
 It encourages you to step away from work to engage, converse and set aside quality time with those around you, often while enjoying a cup of coffee with some cake.

 Life can only be understood backwards, but it must be lived forwards - Soren Kierkegaard

 The AMx Fika leadership podcasts provide us with a unique opportunity to hear first-hand from leading inspirational and visionary data and analytical leaders from across Health, Care and Industry sectors.
 Scroll down to select an episode and listen now...